 Write poems, stories, essays, and scripts while focusing on the fundamental elements of a variety of genres, learning from the examples of a spectrum of prose writers, poets and dramatists.
 Topics include experimenting with character and scene development, narrative strategies, dialogue, point of view, autobiography, time and space, poetic compression, form, and the documentary practices of journalist.
 The work familiarizes students with the many ways writers turn experience into expression and form into meaning.
-Visiting guest writers may offer observations of their respective crafts.
-Fulfills LIT/CWRT or Humanistic Studies elective.
-Prerequisite: HMST 101 poetry and visual art, the artist's statement, and the interview.
-Texts include selections from Conversing with Cage, Dialogues with Duchamp, Women Artists: The Linda Nochlin Reader; I'll Be Your Mirror: The Selected Andy Warhol Interviews, and others.
-Fulfills LIT/CWRT or Humanistic Studies elective.
+Visiting guest writers may offer observations in their respective crafts.